What is a re-contribution strategy?

 Superannuation benefits are categorised into tax-free and taxable components depending on how the original contributions were made into the fund.
 Lump sum withdrawals from superannuation must be made in accordance with the proportioning rules, that is, proportionate amounts drawn from taxable and tax-free components.
 There is no tax payable on tax-free components.

-A re-contribution strategy involves withdrawing a lump sum, paying any necessary tax on the withdrawal and re-contributing these funds into superannuation as a non-concessional contribution.
+A re-contribution strategy involves withdrawing a lump sum after a condition of release is met, paying any necessary tax on the withdrawal and re-contributing these funds into superannuation as a non-concessional contribution.
 The revised superannuation balance will potentially consist of all, or more, tax-free component.

 Why implement a re-contribution strategy?

-A great reason to implement a re-contribution strategy is tax; this strategy converts the taxable portion of your superannuation benefit into a tax-free component.
-Ultimately, this may result in a reduction of the potential tax payable when your super is passed onto your beneficiaries following your death.
+A great reason to implement a re-contribution strategy is tax; this strategy converts all or part of the taxable portion of your superannuation benefit into a tax-free component.
+Ultimately, this may result in a reduction of the potential tax payable if your super is passed onto certain beneficiaries following your death.

 This strategy can only be implemented if you are able to meet a condition of release to access your superannuation benefits and also eligible to make a contribution into superannuation.